HOTAPIYC/even-share/README.md

 ### Description

 This is a simple cross-platform app for calculating who ows whom how much when people put money together for doing something.
 You can start a project, add participants and then enter spendings.
-Hit a button at any time to create an overview, showing the current status in dept and credit.
+Hit a button at any time to create an overview, showing the current status in debt and credit.
 Every item and project can be edited.

 ![Screenshot](/Images/Screen_compilation.jpg)

 I started this project to learn more about app development for the Android platform, using various online resources.
 I chose Xamarin as a framework to make use of already existing .NET skills.
 Initially I planed to make this app available as a native Windows (UWP) application aswell, however after discovering how poorly this feature is currently supported by Xarmarin, I abandoned this plan.
+Feel free to clone this repository and add features you think are missing!

 ### Links